 Pipeline lifecycle

-The status of a pipeline consists of four related yet separate statuses:
+The status of a pipeline, returned by the status endpoint consists of four related yet separate statuses:

 - Resources status: whether compute and storage resources are provisioned to run the pipeline.